mezcel/backyardgps/README.md

-# View actual Lat/Lon Coordinates via GPS Radio Signal (no internet/off grid)
+# Lat/Lon Coordinates via GPS Radio Signal (no internet/off grid)

 This application is developed in VB/NET